Email Us Contact

 What Not to Do If You Suspect Infidelity

-We have seen clients damage their legal position and their personal safety by reacting emotionally before gathering evidence.
+People can damage their legal position and personal safety by reacting emotionally before gathering facts.
 Here are mistakes to avoid:

 1. Do not confront your spouse without evidence.
 If your suspicions are correct, a confrontation tips them off and makes evidence gathering much harder.
 If your suspicions are wrong, it can damage trust unnecessarily